dk14/wolfram-mega/docs/contracts.md

 ## Multi-party

-Two-party offers are generalizable to multi-party (multi leg) offers through adding a composite party, e.g. "bob,carol".
+Two-party offers are generalizable to multi-party (multi leg) offers through creating a set of pairwise contracts.

 It simplifies matching, since originator of the offer would not have to care about how many parties would join it.